 - Are considering a facelift for personal reasons, not because someone else is pressuring them to do so

-During your consultation, your doctor will discuss whether a facelift is right for you.
+During your consultation, Dr. Edwin Austin will discuss whether a facelift is right for you.

 Facelift Procedure – Techniques